As more companies embrace the cloud, many wonder what will happen to on-premises data warehouses in the years to come.

 A traditional on-premise data warehouse installation requires an initial investment in hardware and a large staff to handle installation and maintenance.
 It also requires that you commit to the amount of storage and processing power necessary for your organization even before your business grows.

 You will be responsible for extracting data from anywhere it exists within the business.
-Usually, this means getting data from multiple databases depending on their original source.
-Then you’ll need to standardize that data so that you can put all of it into one place.
+Usually, this means getting data from multiple databases depending on their source.
+Then you’ll need to standardize that data to put all of it into one place.

-Data can come from a variety of sources, including databases and spreadsheets.
-It can be pushed to a central point.
+Data can come from a variety of sources, including databases and spreadsheets, and it can be pushed to a central point.
 From there, it can be used to create business intelligence.
 With these insights, companies can make better business-related decisions over time.

 How do cloud data warehouses work?